 What are coroners and why are they involved?

 Coroners are independent judicial office holders who must be a lawyer or a doctor, and in some cases is both.
 They are employed by Local Authorities and cover that council’s area.
-Each coroner has a deputy and usually one or more assistant deputies, as a coroner must be available 24 x 7.
+Each one has a deputy and usually one or more assistant deputies, as a coroner must be available 24 x 7.
+In 2018, 41% of deaths were referred to the coroner, so it is not at all unusual.

 What do coroners do?